1sixtech/mojave/docs/k8s.md

   - If the pod **loses** the lease, it steps down and stops the leader tasks.
 - On shutdown, the Sequencer writes a `node_config.json` under its data directory so that state can be reused on restart.

-The data directory is backed by the PVC:
+The data directory is backed by a per-pod `PersistentVolumeClaim` generated from the StatefulSet's `volumeClaimTemplate`:

-- The PV on the Minikube node uses the host path `/data/mojave`.
+- Each pod gets its own 20Gi claim (using the cluster's default `StorageClass` unless you override `storageClassName`).
-- Inside the container, this PV is mounted at `/data/mojave`.
+- The claim is mounted at `/data/mojave` in the container.
-- The Sequencer is started with `--datadir /data/mojave/sequencer`, so the effective data directory is `/data/mojave/sequencer` on the Minikube node.
+- The Sequencer is started with `--datadir /data/mojave/sequencer`, so each pod writes to its own `/data/mojave/sequencer`.
+- An init container writes `/data/mojave/statefulset-ordinal` with the pod's ordinal (0, 1, …) and `/data/mojave/role` with `primary` for ordinal 0 and `secondary` otherwise.
+Adjust this script in `k8s/deploy.sequencer.yaml` if you want different per-pod config files.

 ---